websight-io/docs/docs/docs/developers/architecture/kubernetes/index.md

 # Kubernetes Architecture
 Kubernetes (k8s) makes it easy to automate deployments and management of WebSight CMS components with the most popular cloud providers.
-This document describes what Kubernetes resources are required to run and scale WebSight.
+This document describes what Kubernetes resources are required to run and scale WebSight Community Edition.

 ## Kubernetes Resources